imraj569/Hello_Telegram_Bot/README.md

    - To start an audio recording, send the command `/record`.
    - To shut down your PC, send the command `/shutdown`.

-4. The bot will execute the requested action and send the result back to your Telegram chat.
+4. The bot will execute the requested action and send the result back to your Telegram bot.

 ## Security Considerations 🔒